-The Woosley Scholarship Award: This scholarship is awarded to a female student who is currently enrolled in the Master of Divinity or Master of Arts (Religion) degree program.
+The Woosley Scholarship Award: This scholarship is awarded to a female student who is currently enrolled in the Master of Divinity, Master of Arts in Christian Ministry or Master of Arts (Religion) degree program.
 The scholarship will be awarded annually in the spring to a student who plans to graduate from MTS the following academic year.
 The student must have a cumulative grade point average of 3.5 and have demonstrated some form of leadership in her ministry, church or community.
 The student should forward application and evidence of accomplishment to the Director of Financial Aid.